suzanbaert/Resources_and_Bookmarks/SQL.md

   GROUP BY ____
 )

--- Now use the temptable
+-- Now use the temptable in normal SQL query
 SELECT ____
 FROM temptable
 WHERE ____;